clockblocker/deutsch_mindmap/Worter/G/gestrichen.md

 2. Crossed out (as in removing text)
 3. Stroked (as in gently touching)

-The past participle form is used in perfect tenses and as an adjective in some contexts.
+The past participle form is used in perfect tenses and as an adjective in some contexts., [[Streichung]]